Brno Travel Guide: The Quiet, Cozy Alternative to Prague

 A good example is City Park Apartment Brno, just a few streets away.
 It’s light and comfortable with big windows, a small kitchen, and enough space to unpack and make yourself at home.
 You can have your morning coffee looking out onto the trees, then head straight into the park or wander into town on foot.

-Staying here feels easy — you can shop at local bakeries and grocery stores, come back for a midday break if you want, and set your own pace.
+Staying here feels easy.
+You can shop at local bakeries and grocery stores, come back for a midday break if you want, and set your own pace.
 It’s practical and relaxed, a nice middle ground between being close to the action and having a quiet spot to return to whenever you need it.

 Lužánky Park